What Does BCDR (Business Continuity & Disaster Recovery) Mean For Your Company?

 When most of us think of disasters, we think of large forces of nature that cause widespread problems.

-This is where having only backups of database files may mean a multi-day recovery.
-On each server, the operating system has to be reinstalled and patched with the latest updates.
 Applications need to be reinstalled and patched with updates.
 Security software needs to be reinstalled.
 The database files have to be restored.
 All of this may not always go smoothly:

 QuickBooks Install Error

-The Technological Solution
+A Technological Solution

 The technological solution involves having up-to-date, virtual copies of servers both locally and in a remote location.